Leonetienne/Hazelnupp/readme.md

 * Classifiers and Functions/Methods begin with an uppercase initial
 * Classifiers are camel-case
 * Classifiers get documented via `/** */` for doxygen.
 See existing classifiers
 * Members (methods and objects) get documented via `//!` for doxygen.
-See existing definitions.
+See existing definitions
 * `{` always gets a new line
 * Enumerations (and their values) and macros are all-upper case snake-case
 * No `using namespace std`